MionKit/mion/packages/router/README.md

 ```

 **_To guarantee the correct execution order of hooks and routes, the properties of the router CAN NOT BE numeric or digits only._**
-An error will thrown when adding routes with `MkRouter.addRoutes`.
+An error will thrown when adding routes with `Router.addRoutes`.
 More info about order of properties in javascript objects [here](https://stackoverflow.com/questions/5525795/does-javascript-guarantee-object-property-order) and [here](https://www.stefanjudis.com/today-i-learned/property-order-is-predictable-in-javascript-objects-since-es2015/).

 ```ts
 // examples/correct-definition-order.routes.ts#L27-L40